Let’s go back to the ANA. Here are two patterns we might see in a patient with an ANA.

 This is the diffuse-patterned ANA and this is the speckle-patterned ANA.
 It’s what they look like

 under the microscope.
-An ANA is the anti-nuclear antigen.
+An ANA is the anti-nuclear antibody.
 Remember, this is the pathophysiology

 of the disease.
-Patients are making antibody complexes against nuclear antigens.
+Patients are making antibody complexes against nuclear antibodies.
 Typically, this has

 a titer level and a pattern reported with it.
 Patients with lupus have high titers which means